-COURSE AIM The course addresses personnel that might not be directly impacted by the ATSEP regulation Annex XIII Part-Pers in the regulation 373/2017, but still are in a need of basic ATSEP knowledge in their daily duties.
-This could be project managers, group manager or others who work together with ATSEP personnel.
+The ATSEP Orientation course gives non-ATSEPs (Air Traffic Safety Electronics Personnel) an introduction to the ATSEP field.
+It addresses personnel that might not be directly impacted by the ATSEP regulation Annex XIII Part-Pers in the regulation 373/2017, but who still are in a need of basic ATSEP knowledge in their daily duties.
+This could be project managers, group managers, engineers, and others who work together with ATSEPs.

-- A basic understanding of how CNS (Communication, Navigation and Surveillance) are used in ATM and how it support the operations.
+- A basic understanding of how CNS (Communication, Navigation, and Surveillance) is used in ATM and how it supports the operations.

 - An awareness of the role of ATSEP in the ATM organisation.

-The course consists of lectures and is 3 days in length.
+The ATSEP Orientation course is 3 days in duration, consists of theoretical classroom lessons, and is delivered by professional international instructors.
 A tailor-made course can be offered according to individual client needs.

 Meteorology and AIS

-Basic knowledge of the principles used in both voice and data communication.
+The principles of both voice and data communication.

-Orientation of the basic principles used in primary radar, secondary radar and other surveillance systems, and their use in ATM operations.
+The basic principles of primary radar, secondary radar, and other surveillance systems, and their use in ATM operations.

-Orientation of the principles used in data processing and their use in ATM operations for flight plan data and other aeronautical data used for flight progress update in ATM systems.
+The principles of data processing and their use in ATM operations for flight plan data.
+Other aeronautical data used for flight progress update in ATM systems.